 All elected members must lodge a declaration listing all political donations received and electoral expenditure incurred.
 A register of these declarations is available on the NSW Electoral Commission website.

 Voting is compulsory for all residents and fines may apply for not voting.
-To check you are correctly enrolled or to obtain an enrolment form visit the Electoral Commission website, phone 1300 135 736 or get a form from any Australia Post Office.
+To check you are correctly enrolled or to obtain an enrollment form visit the Electoral Commission website, phone 1300 135 736 or get a form from any Australia Post Office.

 HOW TO BECOME A COUNCILLOR

 If you are passionate about what happens in Singleton community, becoming a Councillor is an exciting opportunity to make a difference and to represent the interests of our residents.
 Council is responsible for making significant decisions that have a far-reaching impact on our community.
+For all you need to know about becoming a Councillor visit the Office of Local Government website.

 NSW STATE ELECTION REMINDER FACILITY

 This facility allows electors to register for an email and/or SMS to be sent whenever a Local Government or State Parliamentary (not Federal Government) election event for which you are enrolled is pending.
-The information provided will also be used by the NSW Electoral Commission to contact citizens as part of electoral enrolment and/or election event processes.
+The information provided will also be used by the NSW Electoral Commission to contact citizens as part of electoral enrollment and/or election event processes.

 Register for the reminder service